swissup/swissup.github.io/m2/extensions/facebooklikebutton/installation/marketplace.md

 category: Facebook Like Button
 ---

-# Installation instructions
+# Installation from Marketplace

-{% include installation/m2/index.html %}
+{% include installation/m2/marketplace.html %}

+That's all.
+Now you need [Create a New Facebook App][facebook_app] and configure extension in admin panel [Configuration][configuration]

 #### After installing the extension you can go to: